eclipsesource/tabris-js-docs/docs/3.0/faq.md

 ### Does Tabris.js compile JavaScript to native code?

 No, the JavaScript code is executed directly on the mobile device inside a JavaScript engine.
-However, if you use TypeScript and/or JSX, your code is first "compiled" to pure JavaScript in an extra build step.
+However, if you use TypeScript and/or JSX, your code is first "compiled" to pure ES6 JavaScript in an extra build step.

+### What's the relationship between Cordova/PhoneGap and Tabris.js

+Tabris.js uses Cordova in two ways:

+  1. To access native APIs via Cordova plugins and
+  2. To build apps via the Cordova build system

+One way to put it is "Tabris.js is Cordova with native widgets instead of HTML".
+The Tabris.js developers have no affiliation with the [Apache Software Foundation](http://apache.org/).

+### What Cordova versions is Tabris.js based on?

+In Tabris.js 3.0 it's 5.0 for iOS and 8.0 for Android.

-### Is Tabris.js based on Eclipse technology?
-Can I develop in Java?
+### Is Tabris.js based on Java?

 No, that would be ["Tabris for RAP"](https://eclipsesource.com/products/tabris), the sister project of Tabris.js.

 ### What kind of apps can be developed with Tabris.js?

 Tabris.js is suitable for all kind of apps that rely on native UI components.
-It's not suitable for apps that rely heavily on sophisticated 2D/3D graphics or CPU intensive tasks, such as games.
+It's not optimized for apps that rely heavily on sophisticated 2D/3D graphics or CPU intensive tasks, such as games.

 ## Development